saschagrunert/demo/README.md

 # Usage

-Every "demo" is a stand-alone command line application which consists of multiple "runs".
+Every _demo_ is a stand-alone command line application which consist of multiple _runs_.
 For example, if we create a demo like this:

 ```go
 package main